Back to all terms

 Example:

-If you apply for life insurance and do not disclose that you were recently diagnosed with high blood pressure, that omission is considered a failure to disclose a material fact.
-If you die from a related condition within the contestability period, the insurer may deny the death benefit.
+Suppose a Canadian applies for life or disability insurance and does not disclose a recent diagnosis of high blood pressure.
+That omission is a failure to disclose a material fact.
+If a claim later arises from a related condition within the contestability period, the insurer may deny the benefit or void the policy.

 What to Watch For: